melvyniandrag/LinuxClassRepo/Lectures/Week12_AWK/Readme.md

-Chapter 1 of AWK book.
+Chapter 1 of AWK book is here in this directory.

-Discuss homework assignment.
+You should go buy the whole thing, it's a great book and probably really cheap.